 I am represented by Zoë Plant of the Bent Agency.

 Alex Mullarky is a writer and veterinary nurse who loves to tell stories about adventures with animals and trees, mountains and magic.
 Originally from Cumbria, she studied English at St Andrews and Screenwriting at the Victorian College of the Arts in Melbourne.
 Her plays have toured the north of England, her screenplay reached the top 50 of the Academy Nicholl Fellowship 2016, and she is a National Geographic Explorer.
-She now lives on the edge of Edinburgh and spends her free time hiking, wild swimming and playing roller derby.
+She now lives on the edge of Edinburgh and spends her free time walking with her dog, wild swimming and playing roller derby.